Yuande/CutandRun/README.md

 S90,1,/data1/Yuande/DNA_cutandrun/data2/S90_R1_001.fastq.gz,/data1/Yuande/DNA_cutandrun/data2/S90_R2_001.fastq.gz,FOXA1
 FOXA1,1,/data1/Yuande/DNA_cutandrun/data2/S89_R1_001.fastq.gz,/data1/Yuande/DNA_cutandrun/data2/S89_R2_001.fastq.gz,
 ```
 The first column in samplesheet.csv is group.
 Here S90 is name of group in which there may be one or multiple cutandrun samples.
 You may use the other group name.
 A group is  an antibody.
 An experiment may have multiple antibodies.
 Each antibody has a control.
 In group column, each control is named by antibody.
 In cotrol column, cutandrun samples cut and run by antibody lists their antibodies.
 Control samples in control column list empty.
 So, in control column in the above samplesheet.csv, FOXA1 is for S90_R2_001.fastq.gz and empty is for S89_R2_001.fastq.gz.
-The second column is replicate, if an sample has multiple replicates, then arabic numbers are given for these replicates, for example, three samples, one can use 1 for the first sample,2 for the second one, and 3 for the third one.
+The second column is replicate, if an sample has multiple replicates, then arabic numbers are given for these replicates, for example, we suppose that three replicates are designed for an antiboy, "1" is specified to the first replicate,"2" to the second one, and 3 to the third one.
 The columns 3 and 4 are fastq_1,fastq_2 for paired-end fastqs of DNA-seq.
 One must give physical path for each fastq.
+For single-end fastq, then fastq_2 is given to empty.
+The following table describes each column in the samplesheet.csv
 |column |Description                                |
 |-------|-------------------------------------------|
 |group  |Group identifier for sample.
 This will be identical for replicate samples from the same experimental group.|